-- Cycling the Niagara River Recreation Trail 5 months ago There are some unforgettable sights in Niagara, Ontario.
-One vision that sticks in my mind is the convoy of large, leathery women in their 50s and 60s that I came across on my most recent visit to the falls a few weekends ago.
-Flicking fag ash as they slugged along on mobility scooters, folds of...
+- Cycling the Niagara River Recreation Trail 8 years ago There are some unforgettable sights in Niagara, Ontario.
+One vision that sticks in my mind is the convoy of large, leathery women that I came across on my most recent visit to the falls a few weekends ago.
+Flicking fag ash as they slugged along on mobility scooters, folds of dimpled flesh spilling...

 ExpatsBlog.com Expat Blog Awards 2012: Canada Honourable Mention Award!

 This blog won the Honourable Mention Award for best expat blog in Canada!Copy and paste code to display the Honourable Mention Award Badge:

 Website Reviews » There are 5 reviews on Toronto Newbie

 I love this blog!
 I started reading it before moving over to Toronto and have followed it since!
 It's so refreshing to find an expat blog that isn't just full of people moaning about all the frustrations associated with moving.
 I've already found my favourite chocolate hob nobs thanks to Torontonewbie and I can't wait for next year's Zombie Walk!

 20:41 PM December 04, 2012

 A friend of mine put me onto this blog when I told her I was thinking of moving to Vancouver or Toronto from London.
 She thought I'd appreciate the writings of someone who had already done it and who could draw a little picture for me of what I might expect from the experience.
 Well the blog certainly does that, but I have also fallen for Charlotte!
 She has a really sweet, humble, funny way of writing which means I often find myself grinning ear to ear at my computer screen!
 Lovely, lovely blog :D